For most people, mornings are associated with being tired and groggy, dragging yourself out of bed and rushing off to work.

 Yes, it may sound silly, but making your bed really is enough to give you that accomplished feeling and increase your likelihood of success.

-It’s no secret that meditation is an amazing practice at any time of day, but its especially effective in the morning.
+It’s no secret that meditation is an amazing practice at any time of day, but it’s especially effective in the morning.
+You might have heard it time and time again but there’s a good reason why.

-Beginning your day with meditation can completely shift your vibrational level and set a positive and relaxing tone going forward.
+Beginning your day with meditation can completely shift your vibrational level and set a positive and relaxing tone going forward into your day.

 Sign up to get your free beginner’s meditation handbook!

-My morning just wouldn’t be complete without journaling.
-This is one of my favourite tools to get my thoughts out and clear my head to start the day fresh!
+My morning just wouldn’t be complete without journaling, and yours shouldn’t be either.
+This is one of my favourite tools to get my thoughts out and clear my head to start the day fresh.

 Journaling in the morning is great because you’re still in a semi-conscious state, which allows you to tap into those inner thoughts and feelings that are difficult to access throughout the rest of the day.